jaepark23/schrodinger/README.md

 - Pandas
 - Sklearn
 - BeautifulSoup
+- gspread
 - Odds API
 ## What I did/learned
 - Built a neural network from scratch
 - Utilized machine learning techniques such as regularization, feature engineering, feature selection
 - Collected data from a variety of different sources
 - Cleaned up data and engineered custom features
+- Connect to Google Sheets
+-
 ## Results
 - Currently predicts on a ~70% clip
 ## In Progress
 - Organize existing code
-- Add new features/modify existing features to further improve accuracy
-- Train on more data
+- Working on new versions with more data/features
 - Data anaylsis on all features
-- Change neural network model structure
+- Modify neural network model structure